tiendq/SQLiteCpp/README.md

 - to be well maintained
 - to use a permissive MIT license, similar to BSD or Boost, for proprietary/commercial usage

-It is designed using the [Resource Acquisition Is Initialization (RAII) idiom](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throwing exceptions in case of SQLite errors (exept in destructors, where `assert()` are used instead).
+It is designed using the [RAII](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) idiom, and throwing exceptions in case of SQLite errors (exept in destructors, where `assert()` are used instead).
 Each SQLiteC++ object must be constructed with a valid SQLite database connection, and then is always valid until destroyed.

 ## Supported platforms